 You can reapply for a forbearance after your current one expires each year.
 Throughout forbearance, interest will continue to accrue on your account and some students opt-in to at least pay the interest to prevent the amount of the loan from rising.

 If you are in a career such as teaching, medical, or public service, you may qualify for student loan relief through forgiveness.
 Not all program and career options allow for forgiveness, but some do.
-You should consider whether your career choice has a program of sort and then look into the requirements of it.
+You should consider whether your career choice has a program of

 For instance, the public service loan forgiveness program requires you to make 120 qualifying payments before the loan is forgiven.